Predictive maintenance software from Aerogility to forecast powerplant shop visits for SAS aircraft

 SAS has a large and diverse fleet, which includes Airbus A319, A320, A320neo and A321 aircraft, as well as Boeing 737s, meaning the maintenance requirements are complex.
 SAS wanted a solution that could not only handle powerplant shop visit scheduling, but also help in the phasing out of 737s and introduction of new Airbus aircraft.
 SAS is committed to reduce its climate affecting impact and software that results in fewer shop visits will contribute in doing so,

-Phil Cole, Civil Aviation Business Manager at Aerogility, adds: “The key feature in the latest version of Aerogility is a functionality that enables the planner to define the workscope for each powerplant unit.
+Phil Cole, Civil Aviation Business Manager at Aerogility, added, “The key feature in the latest version of Aerogility is a functionality that enables the planner to define the workscope for each powerplant unit.
 Aerogility provides predicted utilisation statuses for each of the three main modules, enabling the planner to make an informed decision and customise the workscope accordingly.”

 Following the successful deployment of this powerplant shop visit forecasting solution, SAS is now planning to extend its use of Aerogility to cover heavy base maintenance scheduling.